 PATRICIA BARRETT has been an activist for 68 years.
 After well over a decade in Stockton, she has built a strong network and serves many roles in her community - from a substance abuse counselor to a volunteer fighting for mental health and homelessness services.
-Barrett works hard to live sustainably - including getting free solar panels on her home through GRID Alternatives (see page 52) - and to spread awareness of how others can do the same.
+Barrett works hard to live sustainably - including getting solar panels on her home through GRID Alternatives (see page 59) at no-cost - and to spread awareness of how others can do the same.